quantum-programming/pygridsynth/README.md

 # pygridsynth

-`pygridsynth` is a Python library designed for quantum gate decomposition based on a given angle `θ` and tolerance `ε`.
+`pygridsynth` is a Python library designed for quantum gate decomposition over Clifford+T gate set based on a given angle `θ` and tolerance `ε`.
 It is particularly useful for solving approximate gate synthesis problems in quantum computing and algorithm research.

 ## Features